 Keeled Mud Lobster, Calocarides quinqueseriatus

 Habitat and Distribution: Keeled Mud Lobsters are a deeper water species, found over and within mud bottoms at depths between 293 m (960 feet) and 2,012 m (6,600 feet).
-This species has a wide distribution in the boreal, temperate, and tropical waters of the Eastern Pacific- from the Sea of Okhotsk to central Mexico.
-In Mexican waters, Keeled Mud Lobsters are found along the Pacific coast, north of Sinaloa, including the entire Gulf of California.
+This species has a wide distribution in the boreal, temperate, and tropical waters of the Eastern Pacific being found from the Sea of Okhotsk to central Mexico.
+The Keeled Mud Lobsters are found in all Mexican waters of the Pacific Ocean with the exception that they are absent from coastal waters south of Sinaloa.

 Diet: Keeled Mud Lobsters are depositional feeders and are thought to be detritivores and possibly scavengers.

-Predators: Keeled Mud Lobsters are preyed upon by crabs, sea spiders, octopuses, and a variety of fish, including skates.
+Predators: Keeled Mud Lobsters are preyed upon by crabs, fish (including skates), octopuses, and sea spiders.

 Reproduction: Keeled Mud Lobsters are gonochoric (male or female for life).
 Reproduction is sexual with an indirect transfer of sperm and external fertilization.
-This species is poorly studied and very little is known about its behavioral patterns.
+This species is poorly studied and very little has been documented about its behavioral patterns.

 Human Interactions: Keeled Mud Lobsters are commercially fished, usually as a bycatch of other targeted species.
 From a conservation perspective the Keeled Mud Lobster has not been formally evaluated.